czi-finance/wrds_sample_code/README.md

 # Sample SAS Programs for Processing WRDS Data

 In this repository, I present a selection of SAS programs that (pre-)process [WRDS](https://wrds-www.wharton.upenn.edu/) data.
-My goal is to provide efficient procedures for turning raw data from various WRDS databases (e.g., CRSP, Compustat, IBES, etc.) into clean and well-structured datasets, with only variables of interest, that are conducive to econometric analysis.
+My goal is to provide efficient procedures for turning raw data from various WRDS databases (e.g., CRSP, Compustat, IBES, etc.) into clean and well-structured datasets, with only variables of interest, which are conducive to econometric analysis.
 By walking through the steps in each program, one can (1) quickly gain a working knowledge of related raw data (e.g., file structures, variable definitions, etc.), and (2) understand the proper steps in the relevant clean processes.